 A life insurance plan pays out a cash sum which has to be claimed by the family when you die.
 It can be used how you or your family wish.
 The sum paid out may be far too much or far too little depending on funeral cost inflation and the type of plan it is.
 Most will not pay out fast enough to be available to pay for the funeral, and they can take months.

 A prepaid funeral plan lets you pre-arrange and pay for your funeral services in advance so your family won’t have the emotional or financial worry when the time comes.

-FAQ: What about direct cremation plans?
+Funeral Plan Questions: What about direct cremation plans?

 “These are increasingly popular.
 A standard direct cremation means that a nice respectable ambulance-like vehicle (not a hearse) will collect the deceased and the family will have no further involvement unless they ask for the ashes to be returned.
 Not what everyone wants, but low cost and effective.
 Some will allow extras, some won’t and not all are fully guaranteed, so our expertise is still valuable – and free!”

-FAQ: “I am thinking of buying an XYZ Funeral Plan – what do you think of them?”
+Funeral Plan Questions: “I am thinking of buying an XYZ Funeral Plan – what do you think of them?”

 FAQ: “Can I get my money back if I change my mind?”,

 “There is a cooling-off period with all the firms we are aware of, but it ranges from 7 days to 30 days, and if you are a day late, there will usually be a significant penalty, sometimes as much as 25% of the full cost of the plan.
 If you were paying on instalments you will probably find the penalty eats up what you have paid for some time.
 Don’t buy a plan if you are not sure you can afford it!
 But the unexpected happens, so always ring the company up to explain the situation and they may be able to help if they are a decent firm.”

 Funeral Plan Questions: Do Funeral Plans Provide for Burial?